 Joy with the Marble Run (English and Spanish)

 Joy with the Marble Run, in English, or Alegría con la ejecución de Mármol, in Español, highlights cooperative action, the kind of story when retold to the class helps develop a constructive, cooperative, democratic culture in the school.

 Sascha and the Pattern Blocks

-I offer this as an example of how a Learning Story is enriched, enlivened, and made meaningful toward the true goal of assessment, which is to attend and document an event and turn it into a lasting addition to our culture.
+I offer this as an example of how a Learning Story is enriched, enlivened, and made meaningful toward the true goal of assessment, which is to attend to and document an event and turn it into a lasting addition to our culture.

 Jolene Brushes Paint

 Here is a 1' 42" video of Jolene painting (below) which you can download from VIMEO, a 16 page PDF document (one picture per page without text) for workshop participants to try their hand at writing a Learning Story after watching the video, and the Learning Story below the video that Tom and Holly Koehler wrote and gave the child, with the same images.
 Our version isn't a "right" answer, since there is no correct way to write a Learning Story.
 We are both educators who have spent over 20 years thinking about children's paintings.
 We all bring different perspectives to this work, which is precious.